rhondusmithwick/CellSociety/Design.md

 Basic flow:
 - Main is run
-- Main starts cell society
+- Main starts CellSociety
-- Cell society gets input from the user via the gui of the simulation type and size of the grid
+- CellSociety gets input from the user for the simulaiton type and size via the GUI class which displays user options and monitors user input.
-- Cell society runs the chosen simulation, with the cell manager and grid size as a parameter
+- CellSociety runs the chosen simulation by creating an instance of that simulation, with the cell manager and grid size as a parameter.
 - The simulation loads the simulation's xml file and then creates the cells with the properties defined in the xml file
 - The simulation adds the cells to cell manager and returns cell manager to cell society
-- Cell society loads the initial cells onto the grid
+- Cell society loads the initial cells onto the grid by passing cell manager to the grid class
-- Cell society listens from input from the gui to start the simulation
+- Cell society listens for input from the GUI to start or alter a new or existing simulation
 - Cell society calls updateCells on cellManager
 - CellManager calls updateProperties on each cell
-- Cell society updates new cells onto the grid
+- Cell society updates new cells onto the grid which the Grid class displays
 - Simulation countinues until end conditions are met (either time limit or certain cell conditions)

 Use Cases